History of Ozarks in Timeline

 In 1964, the Ozark National Scenic Riverways was established along the Current and Jacks Fork rivers as the first US national park based on a river system.

-1968: Eleven Point River Included in National Wild and Scenic Rivers System
+1968: Establishment of Eleven Point River in the National Wild and Scenic Rivers System

 In 1968, the Eleven Point River was included in the National Wild and Scenic Rivers System.

-In 1972, the Buffalo National River was created by an Act of Congress, becoming the nation's first National River.
+In 1972, the Buffalo National River was created by an Act of Congress as the nation's first National River, administered by the National Park Service, following a decade-long battle against a proposed dam.

-From 1973, the Bittersweet project, which began as an English class at Lebanon High School in Missouri, collected 476 taped and transcribed interviews, published 482 stories, and took over 50,000 photographs documenting traditional Ozark culture.
+In 1973, the Bittersweet project began as an English class at Lebanon High School in Missouri, aimed at documenting traditional Ozark culture.

 1976: Publication of "Pissing in the Snow and Other Ozark Folktales"

-In 1976, Vance Randolph's "Pissing in the Snow and Other Ozark Folktales" was published by the University of Illinois Press.
+In 1976, Vance Randolph's collection of Ozark folklore, "Pissing in the Snow and Other Ozark Folktales" (University of Illinois Press), was published and became a national bestseller.

 Pissing in the Snow and Other Ozark Folktales